High School Never Ends

-"High School Never Ends" is a song by American rock band Bowling for Soup.
+"High School Never Ends" is a song by American pop-punk band Bowling for Soup.
 The song was the first single from the group's sixth album, The Great Burrito Extortion Case, and was released on September 19, 2006.
 The song deals with the frustration of graduating from high school and seeing that modern popular culture is very similar to the obnoxiously superficial and materialistic culture in high school.

 The tune had a prominent outside songwriter, Adam Schlesinger of Fountains of Wayne and Tinted Windows, working with the band.
 It was used in the promos for The Goldbergs spinoff, Schooled.

 Song references

 The song contains many references to the pop culture of the time.
 Specific celebrities mentioned include Jessica Simpson (you'll never guess what Jessica did), Mary-Kate Olsen (specifically, her alleged eating disorder - How did Mary Kate lose all that weight?)
 Tom Cruise and Katie Holmes (Katie had a baby so I guess Tom's straight, also a reference to his litigation against journalists/paparazzi who questioned his sexuality), Reese Witherspoon (Reese Witherspoon, she's the prom queen), Bill Gates (Bill Gates, captain of the chess team), Jack Black (Jack Black, the clown) and Brad Pitt (Brad Pitt, the quarterback).
-The song satirizes many aspects of mid aughts American society and its scrutiny of celebrity lives.
+The song satirizes many aspects of American society and its scrutiny of celebrity lives.